ren-zi-fa/ren-zi-fa/README.md

 - 👋 Hi, I’m @ren-zi-fa
 - 👀 I’m interested in coding
-- You can hire me with low cost due to my country currency is weaker the yours 🤣🤣🤣  just hit my email if you need something
+- You can hire me with low cost due to my country currency is weaker then yours 🤣🤣🤣  just hit my email if you need something

 ![Repos per Language](https://github-profile-summary-cards.vercel.app/api/cards/repos-per-language?username=ren-zi-fa&theme=vue)